Brand Hong Kong

 It all depends on the type of properties (solely-owned or jointly owned or co-owned) and the usage (let, vacant or used as residence).

-If you wish to claim interest deductions, you must complete Part 7 of the tax return.
-However, any interest paid in respect of vacant properties is not deductible.
-(Please refer to Question 31)
+If you wish to claim interest deduction, you should complete Part 8 of your tax return.
+However, interest paid for vacant property is non-deductible.
+(Please refer to Question 33)

 The table below summarizes those parts of the Tax Return - Individuals that should be completed under different scenarios: